 What travel expenses can I claim?

 It is crucial to understand that the rules on what travel expenses qualify for tax relief are quite strict.
 In particular, there is generally no tax relief available for the costs of 'ordinary commuting' – that is, travel between an employee’s home and a permanent workplace (more on this below).
+If you are not a taxpayer, you cannot get tax relief.

 Below we consider the tax position for different types of travel expenses you might incur in relation to your job.
 For information on the specific rules around travel expenses incurred by agency workers and those employed by employment intermediaries such as ‘umbrella companies’, see our dedicated page Am I employed, self-employed, both, or neither?.